 “Well highness, we take you to the Celebont Palace.
 There you will meet with father.
 He is grieving though.
 Terribly.
 He will require that you are invested soon as Crown Prince, but I think we will have your Coronation not too much later.
 Yesterday he was a robust man, now he is broken, and he has not been well either these last few months.”
 Athelstan appeared to have his own look of sorrow but Gerald had not heard it in his voice.

 Athelstan had mentioned the Grand Prince being sick with chest pains when Gerald had come up for the St. Michael Pageant.
 Cousin Michael Alan did not look totally well, but he did not look as if death was just around the corner.

 Athelstan still had more to say, “We probably will have the funeral for Reginald, in five or six days.
-Word has already been sent to the crowned heads of Europe, Presidents and Premiers to attend the funeral.
+Word has already been sent to the crowned heads of Europe, Presidents and Premiers so they may attend the funeral.
 I do not know how many will come, unless they can stay and attend the Investiture of you as Crown Prince as well.
 Many will want to meet you.
-Especially when they hear of the way you handled that pompous piece of work, they will especially want to meet you just now.
+Especially when they hear of the way you handled that pompous piece of work, they will especially want to meet you now.
 A Crown Prince with a firm resolve.
 It shall make many of them nervous.”
 Athelstan looked pensive.
 He looked as if his thought was a surprise.